fastapi/fastapi/docs/en/docs/async.md

 * `async` and `await`
 * Coroutines

-Details about the `async def` syntax for path operation functions and some background about asynchronous code, concurrency, and parallelism.
+## Asynchronous Code

+**Asynchronous code** refers to the process of how a program does two things at the same time.
+To do this, the asynchronous code tells the program that it needs to wait until `something slow` to finish doing its task.
+During that time, the program can work on another task while it waits for `something slow` to finish.
+Over time, the program can return to `something slow` to see if it's finished its tasks.

+Many standard <abbr title="Input and Output">I/O</abbr> operations can take up a program's time to complete.
+Some examples of slow tasks include:
+* the data from the client to be sent through the network
+* the contents of a file in the disk to be read by a system
+* a remote API operation
+* a database query to return the results

+It's called "asynchronous" because the program doesn't have to be synchronized with `something slow`, or wait for it to be complete before it can do something else.
+This is opposed to "synchronous" or "sequential" code that follow instructions line-by-line, waiting until a task before starting a new one.

 ## Concurrency

 Asynchronous code is also sometimes called **concurrency**.
 To understand concurrency better, take a look at the following example:

-Let's say your in a line with your crush to get burgers from a fast food joint.
+Let's say your in a line with your crush to get burgers from a fast food joint called **Concurrent Burgers**.
 While you're both standing in line, the cashier takes orders from the people in front of you.

 <img src="/img/async/concurrent-burgers/concurrent-burgers-01.png" class="illustration">